 Stage One: The Crash

 The first stage is the crash.
 Commonly this sets in 24 hours after last use, with symptoms like extreme fatigue and increased appetite being very acute anywhere from 3 days to 2 weeks.
-Depending on the amount, duration, and potency (if one has been using cocaine, crack, or freebase) of use the more severe symptoms may arise.
+Depending on the amount, duration, and potency (if one has been using cocaine, crack, or freebase) the more severe symptoms may arise.
 Those who use crack may experience pulmonary issues like shortness of breath and coughing up blood.
 As one could assume, cocaine being a stimulant may also cause cardiovascular issues like increased heart rate and blood pressure.
-The cute acute withdrawal effects of cocaine are not inherently life-threatening but symptoms left unchecked could lead to death.
+The acute withdrawal effects of cocaine are not inherently life-threatening but symptoms left unchecked could lead to death.
 A common symptom of withdrawal across all substances is depression which increases one’s risk of suicide.

 Stage Two: Signs of Cocaine Withdrawal

 The second stage is withdrawal.
 This stage begins anywhere from 3 to 14 days after last use and may last 3 to 6 months.
-Symptoms such as intense cravings, anhedonia, difficulties concentrating, short term memory loss are most common.
-It is during this time when folks are most likely to relapse due to the intense psychological nature of these symptoms.
+Symptoms such as intense cravings, anhedonia, difficulty concentrating, short term memory loss are most common.
+It is during this time when people are most likely to relapse due to the intense psychological nature of these symptoms.
 Inpatient treatment is recommended for cocaine abuse due to the high vulnerability experience during this stage.
-Post-acute Withdrawal Symptoms (PAWS) for cocaine abuse include panic attacks, insomnia, and mood swings.
+Post-Acute Withdrawal Symptoms (PAWS) for cocaine abuse include panic attacks, insomnia, and mood swings.
 The importance of seeking treatment for cocaine abuse is vital due to the need to form new neurological pathways to address these symptoms.

 Stage Three: Extinction

 The third stage is “extinction”.
 This stage is identifiable by the decrease in the frequency of withdrawal symptoms.
 Intense cravings during the extinction phase are either sporadic or related to a trigger such as a person they used with, a place associated with using, or a traumatic event.
 Coping skills such as being able to leave a dangerous situation and support systems are necessary for those seeking to recover from cocaine and crack use due to the drug’s social nature.